Respiratory infectious diseases: How to reduce the spread with personal protective measures

 Person-to-person spread

-You may become infected with viruses or bacteria if:
+You may become infected with a respiratory infectious disease if:

-You can also become infected if you touch a contaminated surface or object (like a door handle), and then touch your eyes, nose or mouth before you clean your hands.
+You can become infected if you touch a contaminated surface or object, and then touch your eyes, nose or mouth before you clean your hands.

 Who is at risk